 - If you fail to make a timely COBRA premium payment.
 An initial premium payment following the election of COBRA coverage is considered timely if received within 45 days of such election.
-Any subsequent premium is considered timely if it is paid within 30 days from the due date. - Newark Board of Education terminates the Health Care FSA. - You notify the Administrator that you wish to cancel your coverage.
+Any subsequent premium is considered timely if it is paid within 30 days from the due date. - CLIENT terminates the Health Care FSA. - You notify the Administrator that you wish to cancel your coverage.